Understanding the California Low Carbon Fuel Standard (LCFS)

 Fuel Pathway-Based Crediting: FAQs

 - Who Generates LCFS Credits and Deficits?
 Typically, regulated parties (RPs) such as refiners, petroleum importers and wholesalers are the ones generating credits and/or deficits.
 Alternative fuel producers can opt-into the program as RPs, if they choose to do so.
-Each RP along the fuel supply chain either generate LCFS credits or deficits as they bring fuel into the state of California, noted in the graphic below.
+Each RP along the fuel supply chain either generate LCFS credits or deficits as they bring fuel into the state of California.

 - What is a CI Score?
 Carbon Intensity (CI) is used to measure all greenhouse gas emissions associated with the production, distribution and consumption of a fuel.
 Each year new CI benchmarks are set to reach LCFS program goals.
 The CI score is part of the equation to establish the amount of credits or deficits a fuel can generate.
 Each fuel has a range of CI scores, shown in the graph below.
 Markers represent the CI score for certified fuel pathways and the length of each bar represents the range of CI scores that may be achieved by each fuel.
 CI scores are developed based on life cycle analysis methodology, with varying scores due to feedstock types, origin, raw material processing efficiencies and use within transportation.
 Lower CI scores are most favorable because they are the cleanest solutions and therefore, awarded the highest LCFS credit values.